 In addition to motorized patrols, the police department utilizes a "bike patrol" community policing initiative for routine patrolling and during special events.
 The police department facilitates all road signs and road markings including new installations and routine maintenance.
-The police department has car seat installation technicians who assist and educate the public in the proper installation of their child safety car seat.
+The police department has certified car seat installation technicians who assist and educate the public in the proper installation of their child safety car seat.

-The police department consists of first responders trained at the EMR level, belong to a six-town regional Emergency Response Team (SWERT), and collaborates with the Wilton Fire Department in a joint SCUBA Team.
-The police department achieved CT POSTC accreditation on March 7, 2019 and is committed to maintaining that designation.
-The department is in the process of establishing a peer counseling group which consists of trained officers who will be available to address any instances of officer stress and other similar issues.
+The police department consists of first responders trained at the Emergency Medical Response (EMR) level and belong to a six-town regional Emergency Response Team (SWERT).
+The police department achieved CT POSTC accreditation on March 7, 2019 and is committed to maintaining that designation while working toward an even higher level of Tier 3 accreditation.
+The department has established a peer counseling group which consists of trained officers who are be available to address any instances of officer stress and other similar issues.

-This past calendar year the police department received a significant increase in pistol permit applications similar to most communities in Connecticut.
+Within the last five years, the police department received a significant increase in pistol permit applications similar to most communities in Connecticut.
 The police department is required to process, investigate and ultimately determine if a pistol permit applicant is eligible for such a permit.
 The police department provides fingerprinting for all school applicants and for residents who are required to be fingerprinted for other liabilities.

 The police department is actively committed to providing services to the community and engages in many community policing initiatives resulting in transparency and accountability to its citizens.
 The police department hosts an annual citizen police academy allowing interested citizens to engage in all aspects of police work.
 The citizen police academy provides an avenue for the officers to interact with its citizens in a positive role.
 Additionally, Wilton Officers actively work with young and senior residents in various capacities.
 They provide positive relationships through programs such as AAA Driver training for the elderly, Coffee with a Cop meetings, Stroll with Patrol incentives, Read Aloud programs, Stuff a Cruiser and many others.
+Note: Some community incentives were postponed due to the COVID Pandemic but will continue once it is safe to do so.

 In 2020 the police department took on various incentives to assist the public through the COVID-19 Pandemic.
-Some of those incentives were designed to create remote connections such as story time with our children, working hand in hand with our social services, assisting our schools to safely transition back to "in-person" learning, 2020 school graduations as well as many drive-by birthdays celebrations.
+Some of those incentives were designed to create remote connections such as story time with children, working hand in hand with Town social services, assisting Town schools to safely transition back to "in-person" learning, 2020 and 2021 school graduations as well as many drive-by birthdays celebrations.
 The department worked closely with the Emergency Operations Center and the Town Health Department to address the issues associated with the COVID-19 Pandemic response.